Learning Italian: A 20-Month Journey – Tips, Progress, and Insights

 I’d never been to the Alps and having not long seen the movie House of Gucci (where some scenes of the film were shot), I was intrigued to see some of the region and another part of Italy.

-Continue reading “Little Tastes of Austria in Italy: Two Days in Trentino (Italian Alps)”
+Continue reading “Little Tastes of Austria in Italy: A Two-Day Adventure in Trentino, Italian Alps”

 Viva Venice!
-Two Days in Venice and Burano
+Exploring Venice and Burano in Just Two Days

 Venice